 The secret to this delicious soup is roasting the carrots on high heat.
 Carrots are naturally sweet but something really special happens when they are roasted with a drizzle of olive oil, salt, and pepper in 425 degree heat.
 They come out of the oven sizzling hot and caramelized with browned bits all over the edges.
 So much flavor from the simple, humble carrot!

 Another flavor booster comes in the form of sautéed onion, ginger, and harissa.
 Once they get soft and lightly browned, dump in the roasted carrot chunks and cover with chicken stock.
 Simmer for 10 minutes so all the flavors meld together.
-Now it’s time to puree the vegetables into a thick, chunky soup!

 This soup feels virtuous and one step closer to chastity and moderation after all the feasting and gluttony of the holiday season.
 I’m sure I’m not the only one looking for a bit of self-denial in January!
 A month of cheese platters, Yorkshire pudding, succulent roasts, rich sauces, decadent desserts, and vegetables smothered in bechamel can do that to you.
 Christmas is a time to make merry and rightly so!
 But in January, I think we’re all looking for ways to ease back into healthful balance.

 I happen to love this soup.
 To be honest, my meat-loving husband does not.
 My three children are somewhere in between.
 I have a feeling that the garlic bread served alongside this soup is the main reason it gets eaten between the four of them.
 Whether you include dairy and gluten or not (heavy cream and garlic bread optional), I hope you will enjoy it!
 Happy New Year and stay warm, friends!